Skip to main content

 • Care Coordination Centre (C3)

-The Learning, Development, and Support team within Medical Affairs plays a vital role in empowering NSH physicians with the skills and knowledge required to thrive in today’s complex and rapidly evolving healthcare environment.
+The Learning, Development and Support team within Medical Affairs plays a vital role in empowering Nova Scotia Health physicians with the skills and knowledge required to thrive in today’s complex and rapidly evolving healthcare environment.

 The learning opportunities provided aim to improve leadership confidence, foster collaboration, and support continuous professional growth.